sbb-design-systems/sbb-angular/DEVELOPER.md

 ## Starting showcase

-To start the showcase, run
+To start the showcase, run:

 ```
 yarn start